Driving Your Design System with Tokens

 When you ask the blind men what the design system is, perhaps they'll all answer "Design Tokens."

 I'm Mike Aparicio, Principal Design Systems Engineer at Turquoise Health.
 I'm interested in helping companies large and small improve collaboration between design and engineering through the use of design systems.
 I specialize in creating custom CSS frameworks that empower engineering teams to get from concept to production quickly, while writing little to no CSS themselves.
 I write about web design and development, video games, pop culture, and other things I find interesting.
-I live in the Chicago area with my wife, three sons, and a dog.
+I live in the Chicago area with my wife, three sons, and two dogs.

 You can find me on most places on the Internet as @peruvianidol.